atsuya0/cremem/README.md

 ```
 - Enable completion.
 - Register commands automatically.
-- Enable input to the prompt.
+- Enable input to the buffer.

 # Available Commands
-Choose a command and input it to the prompt.
+Choose a command and input it to the buffer.
 `$ cremem`
 ## register
 Register a command.